INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

   Input: N, number of players; the matrice M and D derived from `robust_link.m`.

-  Output: a N × N matrix ˜D. For link ij, ˜Dij = 0 if the link is surely to be absent or built and ˜Dij = 1 otherwise.
+  Output: an N × N matrix ˜D. For link ij, ˜Dij = 0 if the link is surely to be absent or built and ˜Dij = 1 otherwise.
 With this matrix, we can decompose the network into smaller ones (via the Matlab function “conncomp(˜D )”).